ITU-BDSA2024-GROUP21/Chirp/README.md

 # Functionality

 The website is intuitive and exploration is encouraged.
-The functionality includes, but is not limited to:
+The functionality includes but is not limited to:

-- Registering as user
+- Registering as a user
-    - Register using a Github acccount
+    - Register using a GitHub acccount
-    - Register as an orignal account
+    - Register as an original account
 - Sharing Noots (messages)
 - Deleting Noots
 - Following other users